 The Diocese of Toronto, founded in 1839, is the most populous of the 30 dioceses in the Anglican Church of Canada.
 Our geographical area extends over 26,000 square kilometres, stretching from Mississauga to Brighton and north to Haliburton.
-Some 216 congregations in 189 parishes are located in the diocese.
+Some 230 congregations in 183 parishes are located here.

-The Diocese includes the City of Toronto, the fourth most populous municipality in North America, with a population of about 2.8 million.
-It is considered by many to be the most multicultural city in the world.
-The City of Toronto has the largest population of aboriginal people in the country.
+The City of Toronto is home to about 2.8 million people, making it the fourth most populous city in North America.
+It’s considered by many to be the most multicultural city in the world.
+Toronto has the largest population of Indigenous people in Canada.

 Watch this video to learn how people across our diocese are Reimagining Our Church in the Public Square:

 Two of Canada’s finest Anglican theological institutions lie within the Diocese: Wycliffe College and Trinity College.
-Both colleges are members of the Toronto School of Theology, an ecumenical consortium in the University of Toronto.
+Both are members of the Toronto School of Theology, an ecumenical centre for theological education in the University of Toronto.

-Within the Diocese are two independent religious communities.
-The Sisterhood of St. John the Divine and the Order of the Holy Cross for men provide the Diocese with many spiritual resources and link to the international Anglican community of the religious.
+Within the Diocese of Toronto are two independent religious communities.
+The Sisterhood of St. John the Divine and the Order of the Holy Cross provide many spiritual resources and link us to the international Anglican community of the religious.

 Related institutions include Anglican Church Women, the Diocesan Girls’ Choir Camp, Camp Couchiching, LOFT Community Services (Anglican Houses), Moorelands (Downtown Church Workers) and Missions to Seafarers.